Ragin-LundF/k8s-jcasc-management/README.md

 *The password for the preconfigured secrets file is `admin`.
 There is no valid data inside this file!
 Please change it for your own project!*

+As default the system uses encrypted passwords instead of using the password from the `jenkins_helm_values.yaml`.
+The default users and passwords are:

+- administrator
+  - User: admin
+  - Pass: admin
+  - permissions: all
+- project user
+  - User: project-user
+  - Pass: project
+  - permissions: read all and execute build

+This can be changed on the `jcasc_config.yaml` file under the `jenkins.securityRealm` section.

 ## Prerequisites ##

 To use this tool, you need to have the following tools installed: